Facebook asks: Are your friends becoming extremists?

-July 1 (Reuters) - Facebook Inc (FB.O) is starting to warn some users they might have seen "extremist content" on the social media site, the company said on Thursday.
+(Reuters) - Facebook Inc is starting to warn some users they might have seen “extremist content” on the social media site, the company said on Thursday.

 Screenshots shared on Twitter showed a notice asking “Are you concerned that someone you know is becoming an extremist?” and another that alerted users “you may have been exposed to harmful extremist content recently.”
 Both included links to “get support.”